Netacea/akamai-edgeworker-template-typescript/README.md

 A simple Akamai EdgeWorker with Netacea built in.

-# Prerequisites
+## 💡 Getting Started

-In order to properly deploy Netacea Akamai integration it is required to create EdgeWorker ID and properly configure properties within a group.
+In order to properly deploy Netacea Akamai integration it is required to create EdgeWorker ID and properly configure Property within a group.

 1. Akamai EdgeWorker - Create an EdgeWorker ID
     a.
 Name could be whatever fits your needs.